-You may wish to spread a document over many files (as you are likely to do if there are multiple authors, or if you have not yet discovered the power of the outline commands (see Section 3.3 [Outline], page 51)).
-This can be done by having a "master" file in which you include the various files with the T_EX macro '\input' or the LATEX macro '\include'.
+You may wish to spread a document over many files (as you are likely to do if there are multiple authors, or if you have not yet discovered the power of the outline commands (see Section 3.3 [Outline], page 50)).
+This can be done by having a "master" file in which you include the various files with the TEX macro '\input' or the LATEX macro '\input'.
 These files may also include other files themselves.
 However, to format the document you must run the commands on the top level master file.

-When you, for example, ask AUCT_EX to run a command on the master file, it has no way of knowing the name of the master file.
+When you, for example, ask AUCTEX to run a command on the master file, it has no way of knowing the name of the master file.
 By default, it will assume that the current file is the master file.
-If you insert the following in your .emacs file AUCT_EX will use a more advanced algorithm.
+If you insert the following in your init file (init.el or .emacs), AUCTEX will use a more advanced algorithm.

-'''

-(setq-default TeX-master nil) ; Query for master file.
+(setq-default TeX-master nil); Query for master file.

-'''

-If AUCT_EX finds the line indicating the end of the header in a master file (TeX-headerend), it can figure out for itself that this is a master file.
-Otherwise, it will ask for the name of the master file associated with the buffer.
+In this case, AUCT_EX will ask for the name of the master file associated with the buffer.
 To avoid asking you again, AUCT_EX will automatically insert the name of the master file as a file variable (see Section "File Variables" in The Emacs Editor).
 You can also insert the file variable yourself, by putting the following text at the end of your files.

-%%% Local Variables: %%% TeX-master: "master" %%% End:
+%%% Local Variables:

+%%% TeX-master: "master"

+%%% End:

 You should always set this variable to the name of the top level document.
-If you always use the same name for your top level documents, you can set TeX-master in your .emacs file.
+If you always use the same name for your top level documents, you can set TeX-master in your init file such as init.el or .emacs.

-'''

-(setq-default TeX-master "master") ; All master files called "master".
+(setq-default TeX-master "master"); All master files called "master".

-'''

-TeX-master
+TeX-master [User Option]

 The master file associated with the current buffer.
-If the file being edited is actually included from another file, then you can tell AUCT_EX the name of the master file by setting this variable.
+If the file being edited is actually included from another file, then you can tell AUCTEX the name of the master file by setting this variable.
 If there are multiple levels of nesting, specify the top level file.

-If this variable is $\mathtt{nil},\, \mathrm{AUCT}{\!E\!} X$ will query you for the name.
+If this variable is nil, AUCT_FX will query you for the name.